Assessing imbalance in signed brain networks: Results

-Upon looking at fig.~\ref{fig:15}, we realise that \emph{i)} RI individuates a barycentrical projection with $11$ communities; \emph{ii)} NMI and RD individuate the same projection, in turn very close to the one individuated by RI - the only difference being the number of communities, now reading $9$; \emph{iii)} WI, JI and VI individuate a barycentrical projection with $4$, major communities (plus a number of singletons).
-To sum up, while RI, NMI and RD individuate projections with a larger number of communities, WI, JI and VI individuate projections with a smaller number of communities.
+Upon looking at fig.~\ref{fig:14}, we realise that \emph{i)} RI individuates a barycentric projection with $7$ predominantly positive communities; \emph{ii)} NMI and RD individuate the same barycentric projection with $5$ predominantly positive communities; \emph{iii)} WI and VI individuate a barycentric projection with $4$ predominantly positive communities; \emph{iv)} JI individuates a barycentric projection with $5$, major communities defined by predominantly positive connections.
 The explanation of such a result may lie in the evidence that indices like WI and JI are solely defined in terms of true positives: as a consequence, identifying a smaller number of larger communities may enhance the detection of such events - although negative connections become under-represented; indices like RI, on the other hand, account for true negatives as well, whence the larger number of smaller communities - connected by a vast majority of negative links.